[A recording of our last two conversations with Stephen

 More about this book:

-He turns our normal thinking on its head, seeing all things from the point of view of a During the years he spoke, and afterwards, there was much striking meaningful coincidence, many signs of the working of Spirit.
+He turns our normal thinking on its head, seeing all things from the point of view of the universal world of spirit.

 Stephen spoke a little in the language he used 2000 years ago, the form of Koiné Greek spoken in Macedonia and Thrace.